 I would like to personally thank each and every one of you for your contributions.
 Particularly, I want to thank the leadership in the Chair's Office: County Chair Deborah Kafoury and Chief of Staff Kim Melton.
-I also want to extend my sincere appreciation to the County Commissioners, the Auditor, Sheriff and the District Attorney and their respective staff.
-I would also like to recognize all the County department leaders along with their budget teams and staff, for their hard work, cooperation and flexibility in these uncertain times.
+I also want to extend my sincere appreciation to the department leaders and constitutional officers, along with their budget teams and staff, for their hard work, cooperation and flexibility in these uncertain times.